rokopt/spec/src/architecture/namada/m1/web-wallet/features.md

 [hifi Designs](https://www.figma.com/file/aiWZpaXjPLW6fDjE7dpFaU/Projects-2021?node-id=5165%3A8862)

-When entering the app, the user should be prompted for a password to decrypt the key pair to be able to perform actions [wireframe](https://www.figma.com/file/aiWZpaXjPLW6fDjE7dpFaU/Projects-2021?node-id=6442%3A5801).
+When entering the app, the user should be prompted for a password to decrypt the key pair (see [wireframe](https://www.figma.com/file/aiWZpaXjPLW6fDjE7dpFaU/Projects-2021?node-id=6442%3A5801)).
 Following that, the user can:

 - Create accounts derived from the master key pair
 - Delete accounts